run2bizdocs/documentation/en-us/docs/faq.md

     2- Upload (can be different images).

 	RULE: If you do not choose a new logo, the default logo will be 4biz logo.
-For copyright purposes, this logo change is allowed only in the Enterprise version of the 4biz ITSM.
+For copyright purposes, this logo change is allowed only in the Enterprise version of the 4biz.

     MOST PRECISE IMAGE CONFIGURATION FOR JASPER REPORTS